sandbox-bio/sandbox.bio/src/content/seqkit-intro/steps/Step4.md

 <Execute command="seqkit grep -f ids.txt hairpins.fa" />

 <Alert color="primary">
-    <Icon name="lightbulb-fill" /> This is a useful tool because the alternative ways to achieve this on the command line would be more challenging.
+    💡 This is a useful tool because the alternative ways to achieve this on the command line would be more challenging.
 You could try using good-old `grep` but that only matches the sequence name line.
 You could use `grep -A2` to also retrieve the sequence, but that assumes all sequences have 2 lines, which they do not.
 </Alert>